 End-Entity: An entity that participates in the PKI.
 Usually a Server, Service, Router, or a Person.
 In the context of SHAKEN, it is the Service Provider on behalf of the originating endpoint.

 Identity: Either a canonical address-of-record (AoR) SIP Uniform Resource Identifier (URI) employed to reach a user (such as ’sip:alice@atlanta.example.com’), or a telephone number, which commonly appears in either a TEL URI [RFC3966] or as the user portion of a SIP URI.
-See also Caller ID. [draft-ietf-stir-4474bis]
+See also Caller ID.
+[RFC 8224]

-National/Regional Regulatory Authority (NRAA): A governmental entity responsible for the oversight/regulation of the telecommunication networks within a specific country or region.
+National/Regional Regulatory Authority (NRRA): A governmental entity responsible for the oversight/regulation of the telecommunication networks within a specific country or region.

 NOTE: Region is not intended to be a region within a country (e.g., a region is not a state within the US).

+National/Regional Regulatory Oversight (NRRO): A governmental entity responsible for the oversight/regulation of the telecommunication networks within a specific country or region.
+Synonym for NRRA.

 Online Certificate Status Protocol (OCSP): An Internet protocol used by a client to obtain the revocation status of a certificate from a server.